Mochi0107/MonthlyAverageRainfall/README.md

 To run the analysis first run:

 ```
-Rscript src/combine-data.R
+Rscript average-rainfall/src/combine-data.R
 ```
 to receive `average-rainfall.csv`.

 Then run:

 ```
-Rscript src/make-plot.R
+Rscript make-plot/src/make-plot.R
 ```
 to receive `result.png`.

-The input data is in `data` and the results are in `out`.
+The input data is in `data` and the results are in `out` in the respective directories.